charleshong3/charleshong3.github.io/blog/autocomp.md

 To efficiently explore several optimizations in parallel, we use a traditional beam search, with beam width of B. The animated figure above shows how beam search would work for a beam size B=2.
 Our beam search integrates the two phases described above, but only candidates which meet the following criteria can enter the beam:

-* **✅Correctness.** After each code generation step, every candidate is compiled and run against our functional test suite.
+* **✅ Correctness.** After each code generation step, every candidate is compiled and run against our functional test suite.
-* **⚡Performance.** Next, we measure the latency of functionally correct candidates via cycle-accurate simulation.
+* **⚡ Performance.** Next, we measure the latency of functionally correct candidates via cycle-accurate simulation.
 Only candidates that are faster than their "parent" i.e., the version they were derived from are retained.

 Of the functionally correct candidates, we keep the best (lowest latency) B to seed the next iteration of beam search.
 We run this loop for a fixed budget of iterations.